Rahul is a video game addict who can't get enough of Battle Royales. You can find him skulking around in PUBG or

 PUBG is the game that propelled attention towards Battle Royale games.
 It was built on the foundation of H1Z1 and took the streaming and gaming scene by storm.
 PUBG is similar to most military-style shooters—but it is different at its core—as it appeals to those who are hungry for more realistic and competitive gameplay.
 Tactical planning to take control of a situation with finesse took precedence over mindless and aggressive "run ‘n’ gunning."

-In this article, we take a look at games like PUBG, sharing and perhaps mimicking the game structure while adding new quality features that make these games worth a shot when "Chicken Dinners" fall just a smidge short in the adrenaline department.
+In this article, we take a look at video games like PUBG, sharing and perhaps mimicking the game structure while adding new quality features that make these games worth a shot when "Chicken Dinners" fall just a smidge short in the adrenaline department.

 - Call of Duty: Blackout